kifumi/aqua-tutorials/optimization/README.md

-# QISKit ACQUA Optimization Tutorials, samples and input files
+# QISKit ACQUA Optimization Tutorials, Samples and Input Files

 QISKit ACQUA Optimization is a set of tools, algorithms and software for use with quantum computers to carry out research and investigate how to take advantage of quantum computing power to solve optimization